uPortal-Attic/uportal-home/docs/apereo-incubation.md

 #### 4.1.4 Name trademark clarity

-Next actions:

-+ New software product names that better reflect nature and do not infringe on others' trademarks.
-+ Names should reflect uPortal commitment and represent how the product should be used.
+Naming considerations: Names should reflect uPortal commitment and represent how the product should be used.

 + Proposed names:
   + `uw-frame` → `uPortal-app-framework`
     + The uPortal App Framework will house common functionality to be leveraged